rsdoiel/antenna/planet.md

 ---

-## Fauja Singh, world's oldest marathoner who ran his best time in Toronto, dead at 114
+## Fauja Singh, world's oldest marathoner, dies at 114 after being hit by a car

 date: 2025-07-15, from: CBC, World News